moiatgit/rustbook/src/ch13-01-closures.md

 {{#rustdoc_include ../listings/ch13-functional-features/listing-13-02/src/main.rs:here}}
 ```

-<span class="caption">Listing 13-2: Adding optional type annotations of the
+<span class="caption">Llistat 13-2: Adding optional type annotations of the
 parameter and return value types in the closure</span>

 With type annotations added, the syntax of closures looks more similar to the